Article Collection

 X/Open was expanded by 1990 to include AT&T, DEC, HP, Sun, Unisys, NCR, Philips, Nokia, Prime, Apollo, Fujitsu, Hitachi, and NEC, and also both OSF and Unix International.
 In 1994 X/Open managed to publish the Single Unix Specification (SUS), which in its core included the POSIX standard.
 X/Open was merged with OSF in 1996 to form The Open Group.

-Open Software Foundation (OSF)’s OSF/1 operating system was released for various platforms to demonstrate portability and vendor neutrality.
+Open Software Foundation (OSF)’s OSF/1 operating system was released in 1990 for various platforms to demonstrate portability and vendor neutrality.
 Components included the CMU Mach 2.5 microkernel, IBM journal filesystem, BSD networking code Net/1, native virtual memory management, Motif, and Distributed Computing Environment (DCE).
 Other software vendors also licensed OSF/1, including Apple.
 Parts of OSF/1 are contained in so many versions of Unix that it may have been the most widely deployed Unix product.

 Unix International (UI), in cooperation with OSF, announced in 1993 the Common Open Software Environment (COSE) initiative.
 Apart from standardization effort, COSE’s most notable product released in the same year was the industry-standard Common Desktop Environment (CDE) desktop, based on the Motif toolkit.
 UI and COSE were merged in 1994 into OSF, and then under OSF in 1996 into the mentioned Open Group.